unrealwork/atsd-use-cases/aging-america/README.md

 # Calculated series has no metric value as it is only derived.
 Alert expression is entered based on information provided by box graph
 ```

 Each of the target series is given an `alias` which is then used to create the calculated series.
-For more information about creating calculated series in TRENDS / ChartLab, see this [guide](../Solutions/calculated-values).
+For more information about creating calculated series in Trends / ChartLab, see this [guide](../Solutions/calculated-values).

 ![](images/working-population-charts.png)
 [![](images/button-new.png)](https://trends.axibase.com/68f93899#fullscreen)